akash-network/node/_run/kube/README.md

 make query-provider
 ```

-## Run provider services
+## Run Provider

-In a third terminal, run the Provider service with command:
+To run Provider as a simple binary connecting to the cluster, in a third terminal, run the command:

 ### __t3 Step: 5__
 ```sh